 |A tiny pygmy pipehorse||Sea spider|

 For a drift dive, the ideal time to enter the water would be 60 to 90 minutes before high tide.
 The starting spot is the small point to the ocean side of the concrete section referred to above.
 Run in towards the small point from the south and when your depth sounder shows the reef edge, drop your divers off.
 They then follow the reef in towards Bare Island.
 The divers should not get much further than just inside Henry Head as they will either run low on air or available bottom time.

-On this dive you will see lots of large boulders on the edge, there are sea dragons here, sometimes we have seen up to 10.
+On this dive you will see lots of large boulders on the edge, there used to be sea dragons here, sometimes we have seen up to 10.
 On the sea squirts you may sometimes find big belly sea horses and next to the boulders, red Indianfish.
 There are plenty of nudibranchs, some sea spiders, pygmy pipehorses and more.
 Over the reef are black reef leatherjackets and sometimes big schools of kingfish.

 |A rarer nudibranch for Sydney||Sulphur Noumea|